craftcms/docs/docs/commerce/3.x/coupon-codes.md

 ## Using a coupon

-To add a coupon to the cart, a customer submits the `couponCode` parameter using the `commerce/cart/update-cart` form action.
+To add a coupon to the cart, a customer submits the `couponCode` parameter using the `commerce/cart/update-cart` form action:

-Example:

 ```twig
 <form method="post">